 You can register for an enneagram workshop I am hosting in the Seattle area in March here.
 I would love to see you there!

 Jean Masukevich is a trauma sensitive yoga teacher and integrative coach with over 20 years of teaching experience.
 Her mission is to guide others to greater mind, body, Spirit integration and connection to their authentic self.
 She cultivates communities of care where individuals and groups heal and share their hearts and stories through movement, writing, meditation, integrative prayer, creativity, and the sacred art of listening.
-Jean holds an advanced certificate in grief and trauma from the Allender Center of the Seattle School of Theology and Psychology, and is currently pursuing her Spiritual Direction certificate through Sustainable Faith.
+Jean holds an advanced certificate in grief and trauma from the Allender Center of the Seattle School of Theology and Psychology, and is a certified Spiritual Director through Sustainable Faith.
 Jean serves both children and adults and is available for in person and remote coaching.
 Contact her at Sowthatjean@gmail.com.